 Apple cider vinegar

 The recommended daily dose of apple cider vinegar is usually one teaspoon, with no more than one tablespoon, per 50 pounds of your dog’s body weight.
-ACV can help freshen your dog’s breath by killing mouth bacteria.
+ACV can give your dog fresh breath by killing mouth bacteria.
 Add the ACV to your dog’s water bowl.

 Frequently Asked Questions (FAQs)